Poodle Temperament, Energy Level, and Lifestyle Fit

 • Overdependence on owners

-These issues are usually preventable with training, enrichment, and routine.
+Most of these issues are preventable with training, enrichment, and routine.

 Final Thoughts

 Poodles combine intelligence, athleticism, and emotional awareness in a way few breeds can match.
-Their adaptable nature allows them to thrive in many environments, but they require consistent engagement to reach their full potential.
+Their adaptability allows them to thrive in many environments—but only when their needs are consistently met.